Strikes on Wednesday 1 February will disrupt daily life - No 10

 Mass strike action on Wednesday will cause "significant disruption", Downing Street has said.

-Teachers, university workers, civil servants, train and bus drivers are all taking action.
+Teachers, university workers, civil servants, train and bus drivers are all due to walkout during the day.

-Many parents are facing uncertainty as schools may not know until Wednesday morning whether they have enough staff to stay open.
+Around 500,000 workers are due to take part, making it the biggest strike in more than a decade, according to the Trades Union Congress (TUC).

 Talks between teaching unions and the Department for Education (DfE) ended without progress on Monday.